LutetiumCalciumLee/Studying_AI_Model_Training/README.md

-# Chapter 1.
-Docker and Basic Commands
+# Docker and Basic Commands
 ---
 ## VM vs. Containers
 - Resource efficiency: VMs include full guest OSes; containers share the host kernel and are lighter and faster.